Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     Multiple imputation was conducted in R 2.11."

+The programming environment here is clearly a software and should be annotated as such.
+In addition, the non-named usage corresponding to the written code is also a software, implicit, running in the R environment, and should be annotated as a software mention.

 - **Workflow** as high-level specifications: in data-intensive scientific domains, the complexity of data processing has led to the common definiton and usage of workflows associated to a scientific experiments.
 Examples of such workflow systems are [Galaxy](https://galaxyproject.org) (life science), [Kepler](https://kepler-project.org) (physics and environment sciences), [Apache Taverna](https://incubator.apache.org/projects/taverna.html) (bioinformatics, astronomy, biodiversity - now retired), or [KNIME](https://www.knime.com).
-As workflows are formal instructions similar to high level scripting language, interpreted in a computer environment, and actually shared for reproducibility and reuse purposes, we consider them as software product.
+As workflows are formal instructions similar to high level scripting language, interpreted in a computer environment, and actually shared for reproducibility and reuse purposes.
+Therefore, we consider such executable workflows as software products.

 - **API**: An API is an intermediary product between documentation and executable software.
 It is challenging to decide if an API should be considered as software, because it requires an implementation to be executable.
 On the other hand, an API corresponds to instructions that can be executed when used on an environment or with other software components implementing the API, like other software depending on other software components.
 Given that it is the nature of an API to be shared and used for collaborative work in software, we consider API product as software too.